-If you want to enroll in Medicare Advantage, you have to wait for the right election period to come around.
+You must wait for a suitable Medicare Advantage enrollment period to enroll in a Part C plan.
 An election period is the narrow window of opportunity you have a chance to enroll in, get out of, or change your Medicare Advantage plan.

 Medicare Advantage Enrollment Periods

-There are 3 windows of opportunity to enroll in a Medicare Advantage plan.
+There are three windows of opportunity to enroll in a Medicare Advantage plan.

 - Initial Coverage Election Period

 Your Initial Coverage Election Period happens when you first become eligible for Original Medicare.
 It starts three months before your 65th birthday, includes the month you turn 65, and ends three months after that.
 This election period can also happen after receiving Social Security benefits for 24 months minimum.

 The window of opportunity is the same seven months, but instead of revolving around your birth month, the month of your official eligibility is in the center.

 The Annual Election Period

 If your Initial Coverage Election Period has come and gone, another enrollment period to make changes in the Annual Election Period.
 For all qualifying beneficiaries, the AEP starts October 15 and lasts through December 7.
 Your benefits will kick in on January 1 of the following year.